mieweb/docs/content/functions/order-and-result-management/e-orders-add-order-requests.md

 Click *E-Chart* on the left sidebar menu.

-Search for patient in *E-Chart* and open the patient's file.
+Search for a patient in *E-Chart* and open the patient's file.

-Click the *Orders* or *E-Orders* chart tab **or** the Add Order link when in a patient's chart.
+Click the *Order Requests* chart tab from the Medical Record tab.

-It most likely will default and open to the ADD ORDER module.
-This means it automatically would default to the screen that allows you to add an order for the patient.
-The other ‘view' for this module that it may default to is the RECENT orders where it lists completed and incomplete orders for the patient.
-You can change this default action view in MY SETTINGS.
-(See description of MY SETTINGS default action for Orders on the last page of this document.)
+The Order Requests module shows the recent completed and incomplete orders for the patient.

 ## Add Order (Legacy Screens)